cdibbs/angular-typed-storage/README.md

 ```

 ## View Models
-Uses [SimpleMapper](https://github.com/cdibbs/simple-mapper) to handle recursively mapping deserialized objects back into their original view models.
+We use [SimpleMapper](https://github.com/cdibbs/simple-mapper) to handle recursively mapping deserialized objects back into their original view models.
 Nested models that you want mapped should use SimpleMapper's @mappable attribute.

 ```typescript
 export class MyWidget {